Ohioze2000/gitaction_aws_container/README.md

 v.
 Alert: Slack alert: 🟩 Success or 🟥 Failure with a link to the GitHub Action logs.
 ________________________________________
-3. The Infrastructure Teardown (destroy.yml)
+c.
+The Infrastructure Teardown (destroy.yml)

 To prevent accidental deletions, this workflow is strictly manual and includes a "Plan for Destruction" step to verify which resources are being deleted.
 The Stages: